-Increased

-Reduced

-No change

-New

-Customers

-Risk

-Structural changes in customer and consumer behaviours leading to an adverse change in demand for office and retail space and the consequent impact on rental growth.

-Executives responsible: Colette O'Shea/Scott Parsons

-Mitigation
+Increased $(\land)$ (=)No change Reduced New

-- Large and diversified customer base (no single customer represents more than 5.2% of rents) - Of our total income, 68.0% is derived from occupiers who individually make less than a 1% contribution to rent roll - Clear retail strategy focused on "Everything is experience" - Development programme has delivered a modern office portfolio well suited to occupier - Experienced asset management team - Strong relationships with occupiers.
+Risk Mitigation Opportunity Strategic objective Change in the year Customers Structural changes in customer and consumer behaviours leading to an adverse change in demand for office and retail space and the consequent impact on rental growth.
+Executives responsible: Colette O'Shea/Scott Parsons Large and diversified customer base (no single customer represents more than 5.2% of rents) Of our total income, 68.0% is derived from occupiers who individually make less than a 1% contribution to rent roll Clear retail strategy focused on "Everything is experience" Development programme has delivered a modern office portfolio well suited to occupier requirements Experienced asset management team Strong relationships with occupiers.

-Opportunity

 Enhance and maintain our position as the partner of choice for our customers.

-Strategic objective

-- Shareholder value

-- Investment portfolio

-- Customer satisfaction

-Change in

-the year

-KPI

-- ${\sf Total}\, {\sf shareholder}\, {\sf return}$

-- Total property return

-- Customer satisfaction

-Market cyclicality

-Market and political uncertainty or change in legislation leading to a reduction in demand or deferral of decisions by occupiers, impacting real estate values, the ability to sell assets and to raise further funding.

-Executive responsible: Robert Noel

-- Large multi-asset portfolio - Monitor asset concentration (our largest asset is 5.5% of the total portfolio) - Average investment property lot size of £120m - Average unexpired lease term of 9.1 years with a maximum of 10.4% of gross rental income expiring or subject to break clauses in any single year.
+Shareholder value Investment portfolio Customer satisfaction KPI Total shareholder return Total property return Customer satisfaction rates Market cyclicality Market and political uncertainty or change in legislation leading to a reduction in demand or deferral of decisions by occupiers, impacting real estate values, the ability to sell assets and to raise further funding.
+Executive responsible: Robert Noel Large multi-asset portfolio Monitor asset concentration (our largest asset is 5.5% of the total portfolio) Average investment property lot size of £120m Average unexpired lease term of 9.1 years with a maximum of 10.4% of gross rental income expiring or subject to break clauses in any single year.
 Acquisition or development opportunities could arise out of the uncertainty.

-Shareholder value - Investment portfolio

-- Total shareholder return - -Total property return

-Disruption

-Failure to react effectively to new disruptors within our sectors, including technological advances, innovation, resulting in asset obsolescence and loss of competitive advantage.

-Executive responsible: Robert Noel

-- Regular Board and Executive Committee discussion item - Dedicated resources focused on innovation.
+Shareholder value Investment portfolio KPI Total shareholder return Total property return Disruption Failure to react effectively to new disruptors within our sectors, including technological advances, innovation, resulting in asset obsolescence and loss of competitive advantage.
+Executive responsible: Robert Noel Regular Board and Executive Committee discussion item Dedicated resources focused on innovation.
 Recognising and managing change effectively will enable us to maintain our competitive advantage and increase the attractiveness of our assets to customers.

-- Shareholder value

-- Investment portfolio

-- Development

-- Customer satisfaction

-- High performance individuals

-KPI

-- $\\ \hbox{Total shareholder return}$

-- Total property return

-- Lettings and sales

-- Customer satisfaction

-- New ways of working

-Advances in emerging technologies, such as the merging of the virtual and physical environments, threaten to disrupt organisations' core business assumptions.
-New entrants focused on disrupting existing business models are likely to impact most sectors, including ours and those of our customers.
+Shareholder value Investment portfolio Development Customer satisfaction High performance individuals KPI Total shareholder return Total property return Lettings and sales Customer satisfaction rates New ways of working Advances in emerging technologies, such as the merging of the virtual and physical environment threaten to disrupt organisations core business assumptions New entrants focused on disrupting existing business models are likely to impact most sectors including ours and those of our customers.